hello-ria/hello-ria/README.md

 I love to keep up with the latest developments in AI, ML, and robotics.
 I describe myself as a full-stack software developer who dips her toes into game developement and machine learning at times.

 I am a published poet and author.
-My hobbies include watching foreign flims and TV shows, reading North American literature, and tea making!
+My hobbies include watching foreign films, TV shows, reading North American literature, and tea making!

 Check out my Devpost portfolio below.